THESE ARE OUR FAVORITES!

 While Sailing in Belize with us you have to eat!
-Whether from Denver Colorado (like Tammy co owner), Miami Florida or Atlanta Georgia, Guests all want to know what "locals" like, and where to go to eat.
-We as a couple have some Local "Local" places we love and recommend and we have a few more Touristy places we like too!
+Whether from Denver Colorado (like Tammy co owner), Miami Florida, California, or Atlanta Georgia, Guests all want to know what "locals" like, and where to go to eat.
+Nef and Tammy as a couple have some Local "Local" places they love and recommend a few more Touristy places they like too!

-*Because of "search engine optimizing on Google" we have had to "add" a few key words here! (smile)
+*Because of "search engine optimizing on Google" we have had to "add" a few key words here to boost our ratings, so bare with us! (smile)

 We are happy to share them with you.